Kraśnik: History

-Until the Third Partition of Poland (1795), Kraśnik belonged to Lublin Voivodeship, then passed into Austrian hands.
-In 1807 it was included in the short-lived Polish Duchy of Warsaw, and from 1815 until 1915 the town was in the Russian Empire (Congress Poland).
+During the Third Partition of Poland (1795), Kraśnik passed into Austrian hands.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it was part of Russian-controlled Congress Poland.
 In August 1914, the town and surrounding area were a focal point of Battle of Kraśnik, an opening battle of the World War I struggle between Russia and Central Powers over control of Galicia.
 During the war, the town gained its first railway connection, as a line was built through it by the Russians in 1914 in order to deliver supplies to the front.
 Later on, the line was expanded, and now it joins Lublin with Stalowa Wola.
+In the interwar period, the Polish 24th Uhlan Regiment was garrisoned in Kraśnik.